ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/scaling.md

 ## Running profiles

-$productName$ exposes endpoints at `localhost:8877/debug/pprof` to run Golang profiles to aid in live debugging.
+Emissary exposes endpoints at `localhost:8877/debug/pprof` to run Golang profiles to aid in live debugging.
 The endpoints are equivalent to those found in the [http/pprof](https://pkg.go.dev/net/http/pprof) package. `/debug/pprof/` returns an HTML page listing the available profiles.

 The following are the different types of profiles you can run: